alpafyonluoglu/DualWeb/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](/LICENSE) for details.

 ## Contact
 Have something on your mind?
-You can always reach me at [afyonluoglualp@gmail.com](mailto:afyonluoglualp@gmail.com) for any suggestions and questions.
+You can always reach me via email or social media addresses given in my profile info for any suggestions and questions.